What is it?

 A listserv has been set up for those who wish to receive communication about network activities.
 The list is called AR-VR-NETWORK-L. To subscribe please send an email to firstname.lastname@example.org and, in the text of your message, write: SUBSCRIBE ar-vr-network-l .
 You should then get a message confirming your subscription.

 The purpose of the listserv is to provide a channel for sharing information about upcoming events, funding opportunities and resources pertinent to those developing AR/VR resources for educational contexts.
+As this group is intended for University of Toronto community members, please use a utoronto email to join.

 AR-VR Round Table with Tecnológico de Monterrey